-The building is closed so nobody's working, right?
+If your building is fully or largely closed, that means nobody's working, right?
 You know better, but your congregants might not truly appreciate everything happening behind the scenes.

 - Look for opportunities to share what you and your staff are doing – in your e-communications, from your home pulpit, and at board meetings.
 Go beyond the observable output.
 "We're so grateful to Casey, who has put a lot of time and care into protecting our online gatherings from Zoom bombing."

 - Just as important: be clear about what staff are not doing.
-"We've suspended the XYZ program for now as our team finds new ways of connecting with members."
+"We've suspended the XYZ program for now as our team seeks improved ways of connecting with newcomers."

 - Communicate to members your care for the staff team.
 "We're all taking good care of ourselves to ensure that we can be at our best for you."

 Independent of COVID-19, our dominant cultural norms include consumerism, time famine, over-functioning, individualism, perfectionism, and a sense of urgency.
-This pandemic is a time out of time, providing an opportunity to push back against some of these norms.
+This pandemic has been a time out of time, providing an opportunity to push back against some of these norms.

 - It's been ingrained in us that we don't have enough, that we are not enough.
 It's true that what you do will not be perfect, will not meet everyone's needs, and will not fix every problem…and yet it is enough.
 You are enough.
 Tape it on your mirror.
 And let your staff know that they and their work are enough.

 Even in ordinary times, there's some level of anxiety present in our congregations.
 That's only natural when you are in the business of creating a community grounded in relationship, meaning-making, and welcoming people's full selves.
 When we are anxious, we tend toward busyness, complexity, exhaustion, and feelings of inadequacy.
-(See "Be countercultural," above.)
+(See "Being Countercultural," above.)

 Here are some messages that remind people what your faith community is about and help offset anxiety by promoting deepening, engagement, gratitude, and trust: